 This collection of roughly 200 conversations highlights some of the most consequential developments in American politics and life during the watershed year of 1968.
 Offering unique insights into the challenges President Johnson faced in pursuing civil rights legislation, managing the war in Vietnam, and prosecuting his own War on Poverty, these transcripts detail Johnson’s further efforts to stem civil unrest at home, address political developments abroad, and finesse the presidential election that November.

-Initial releases in this collection include conversations on the Pueblo incident with North Korea, the Tet Offensive in Vietnam, the departure of Robert S. McNamara as secretary of defense and the arrival of his replacement Clark M. Clifford, the political challenges posed by senators Eugene McCarthy [DFL–Minnesota] and Robert F. Kennedy [D–New York] for the Democratic presidential nomination, the mounting fiscal worries and tax concerns facing the country, the creation of federal housing policy, and the President’s decision not to seek reelection.
+The initial releases in this collection included conversations on the Pueblo incident with North Korea, the Tet Offensive in Vietnam, the departure of Robert S. McNamara as secretary of defense and the arrival of his replacement Clark M. Clifford, the political challenges posed by senators Eugene McCarthy [DFL–Minnesota] and Robert F. Kennedy [D–New York] for the Democratic presidential nomination, the mounting fiscal worries and tax concerns facing the country, the creation of federal housing policy, and the President’s decision not to seek reelection.

-Subsequent releases during 2018 will touch on the assassinations of Martin Luther King Jr. and Robert Kennedy and the social unrest these events engendered; the presidential campaigns of Republican nominee Richard M. Nixon, Vice President Hubert H. Humphrey, and Independent Party candidate George C. Wallace; Cold War concerns regarding arms control and the Soviet invasion of Czechoslovakia; the turbulence of the Democratic National Convention in Chicago; and the final weeks of the election campaign, replete with Johnson’s attempts to negotiate a complete bombing halt in Vietnam and to broker peace talks with the Vietnamese Communists, as well as Nixon’s efforts to thwart him in those efforts.
+A second release during 2018 touched on the assassinations of Martin Luther King Jr. and Robert Kennedy and the social unrest these events engendered; the presidential campaigns of Republican nominee Richard M. Nixon, Vice President Hubert H. Humphrey, and Independent Party candidate George C. Wallace; Cold War concerns regarding arms control and the Soviet invasion of Czechoslovakia; the turbulence of the Democratic National Convention in Chicago; and the final weeks of the election campaign, replete with Johnson’s attempts to negotiate a complete bombing halt in Vietnam and to broker peace talks with the Vietnamese Communists, as well as Nixon’s efforts to thwart him in those efforts.